mgrimace/PiHole-Wireguard-and-Homebridge-on-Raspberry-Pi-Zero-2/README.md

 ```

 Then follow the prompts, noting that it may take some time to run. **Note** that you might want to check for the latest release of the tool, as v2.6.3 might be out of date when you read this.

+If PiHole is all you wanted, then you can stop here.
+If you're interested in also adding HomeBridge read on!

 # Install HomeBridge